qutip/qutip/doc/guide/guide-basics.rst

 >>> q.shape
 [4, 4]

-In general, the properties of a Qobj object (or any Python class) can be retrieved using the `Q.prop` notation.
+In general, the properties of a Qobj object (or any Python class) can be retrieved using the `Q.property` notation.
 In addition to the properties shown with the `print` function, the Qobj class also has the following:

 +---------------+---------------+----------------------------------------+
 | Property      | Command       | Description                            |